plausiblelabs/hlist-rs/README.md

 # License

-`hlist-rs` is distributed under an MIT license.
+`pl-hlist` is distributed under an MIT license.
 See LICENSE for more details.